Chevrolet K5 Blazer: Drivetrain

-1992–1994
+Third-generation (GMT400; 1992–1994)

 In 1991, for the 1992 models, GM redesigned its large SUVs, moving to the GMT400 architecture that had debuted for GM's 1988 pickup lines.
 Dimensions grew modestly with a 111.5 in wheelbase and 187.7 in length overall.
-The Chevrolet was now called the Full-Size Blazer, dropping the 'K5' prefix.
-The GMC Jimmy was renamed, and straightaway launched as the first generation GMC Yukon, while the smaller S15 Jimmy dropped the prefix and was named the 'Jimmy' from then on.
+The Chevrolet was still called the Full-Size Blazer, while the GMC V-Jimmy was renamed, and straightaway launched as the first-generation GMC Yukon, while the smaller S15 Jimmy dropped the prefix and was named the 'Jimmy' from then on.
+In 1993, the Chevrolet version was renamed back to "Chevrolet Blazer" with the smaller S10 Blazer being renamed "S-Blazer."
 Unlike prior generations, the GMT400-based Blazer/Yukon did not have a removable roof, and the tailgate glass was fixed.
 The Blazer was named "Four Wheeler of the Year" in 1992 by Four Wheeler magazine.

 The standard engine remained the 350 cuin small-block V8 with throttle-body fuel injection.
 A 6.5 L turbocharged Detroit Diesel V8 was added as an option for 1994, with output of 180 hp and 360 lbft of torque.
 The diesel engine was available only with a four-speed automatic transmission.
-All versions were fitted with an independent front suspension and solid rear axle with leaf springs; four-wheel drive versions had torsion springs in front, while two-wheel drive versions had coil springs.
+All versions were fitted with an independent front suspension and solid rear axle with leaf springs; four-wheel-drive versions had torsion bars on the front, while two-wheel-drive versions had coil springs.

 In 1995, the Blazer nameplate was discontinued for the full-size vehicle; it was renamed and relaunched as the new 1995 Chevrolet Tahoe.
 The 1995 Tahoe/Yukon also included a longer wheelbase, four-door wagon body style which was smaller than the Suburban but larger than the two-door Tahoe.
 From then on, the Tahoe and Yukon models were offered in two sizes, as two- and four-doors.
-At the same time, Chevrolet rebranded their 2nd generation successor to the S-10 Blazer, and the Blazer name was transferred to it as Chevy's 'all-new Blazer' (and GMC Jimmy); the smaller Blazer/Jimmy vehicles were sold from 1995 to 2005, while the first-generation Tahoe/Yukon were replaced in 2000.
+At the same time, Chevrolet rebranded their second-generation successor to the S-10 Blazer, and the Blazer name was transferred to it as Chevrolet's 'all-new Blazer' (and GMC Jimmy); the smaller Blazer/Jimmy vehicles were sold from 1995 to 2005, while the first-generation Tahoe/Yukon were replaced in 2000.